Biswajitnahak2003/snn-glacier-segmentation/week2/README.md

 DATALOADER:
   This tells PyTorch how to batch, shuffle, and load multiple samples in parallel.

-  Basically we define this as a object of of pytorch's DataLoader, which shuld have dataset(which we defined earlier then some hyperparameters.
+  Basically we define this as a object of of pytorch's DataLoader, which shuld have dataset,which we defined earlier and some hyperparameters.
+  For ex-
-  For ex- shuffle = True(this suffles data if true) batch_size = integer(this tell how many data we are picking for training at once) num_workers = integer(for parallel processing
+    shuffle = True(this suffles data if true) batch_size = integer(this tell how many data we are picking for training at once) num_workers = integer(for parallel processing
     )

 ## Outcome
 #### We now have a train_loader and a val_loader that can efficiently feed batches of pre-processed, 5-channel image tensors and their corresponding masks to any PyTorch model.